IBM/ibm-cloud-functions-refarch-data-processing-message-hub/ibmcloud-wsk/README.md

 ## 1. Configure IBM Event Streams

 Log into the IBM Cloud, provision a [Event Streams](https://console.bluemix.net/catalog/services/event-streams) instance, and name it `kafka-broker`.
 On the "Manage" tab of your Events Streams console create two topics: _in-topic_ and _out-topic_.
-On the "Service credentials" tab make sure to add a new credential named _Credentials-1_.
+On the "Service credentials" tab make sure to add a new credential named _kafka-credentials_.

 Copy `template.local.env` to a new file named `local.env` and update the `KAFKA_INSTANCE`, `SRC_TOPIC`, and `DEST_TOPIC` values for your instance if they differ.